gridai/grid-docs/README.md

 The TL;DR of using Grid is this:

 - Create a **DATASTORE** with your dataset.
-- Spin up an interactive **SESSION** to develop, analyze and prototype models/ideas.
+- Spin up a **SESSION** to develop, analyze and prototype models/ideas.
 - When you have something that works, train it at scale via **RUN.**

 This 3-minute video shows you how to execute code on cloud instances with zero code changes and how to debug/prototype and develop models with multi-GPU cloud instances.